Warning: This article contains spoilers that some readers may prefer to avoid.

-Today, I’m pleased to review, yet-another; and it’s my honor to welcome a new artist to the IDW team, as well.
+Today, I’m pleased to review, yet-another; and it’s my honour to welcome a new artist to the IDW team, as well.
 Tony Shasteen is taking full-responsibility on IDW’s ‘The Q Gambit’ by proving, both – covers, and interior art.
-He’s doing all of the pencils, inks and colors, and – damn, I’m impressed with what I’ve seen in this first issue.
-His likenesses are uncanny, the detail and coloring are magnificent and he definitely has what it takes to make #GreatStarTrek.
+He’s doing all of the pencils, inks and colours, and – damn, I’m impressed with what I’ve seen in this first issue.
+His likenesses are uncanny, the detail and colouring are magnificent and he definitely has what it takes to make #GreatStarTrek.
 You are not going to be disappointed in this first issue.

 Something I’ve always wondered about, and have wanted to see, is a story with Captain James T. Kirk and Q. How would they respond to each other?
 What devilish tricks would our omniscient prankster play on our heroic captain and his legendary crew?
 Would Kirk be up to the task of besting Q, as other captains have?
 We’re about to find out, as we begin this dazzling 6-part series: ‘The Q Gambit.’

 The U.S.S.
 Enterprise N.C.C.
-1701 is warping-through the Menzies System, several-months into it’s five-year mission: the ship’s running good, morale is high and Capt.
+1701 is warping-through the Menzies System, several-months into its five-year mission: the ship’s running good, morale is high and Capt.
 Kirk is feeling comfortable with his crew.
-Kirk enters the turbolift and heads for the bridge.
+Kirk enters the turbo-lift and heads for the bridge.
 A red-shirted Q (Huhh!
-If-only it were so easy to be rid of him…) startles the captain, and – Q makes a statement about it being an honor to serve with Kirk aboard the Enterprise.
-It’s a great homage to another captain [my favorite, as you all know], and it’s telling about where this story is going to go.
-I suspect, this encounter is Q’s way of getting a first-impression of Kirk.
-Q leaves the captain confused, by referencing Picard’s Enterprise color-scheme.
+If-only it were so easy to be rid of him…) startles the captain, and – Q makes a statement about it being an honour to serve with Kirk aboard the Enterprise.
+It’s a great homage to another captain [my favourite, as you all know], and it’s telling about where this story is going to go.
+I suspect this encounter is Q’s way of getting a first-impression of Kirk.
+Q leaves the captain confused, by referencing Picard’s Enterprise colour-scheme.
 I’m loving this story’s fun.
 It’s reminiscent of a Peter David yarn.
 As you all know, PAD is the master of all things Q and Mike Johnson seems to be taking cues from Peter David’s style of writing.
 It works for me, ’cause I’m a huge fan of Peter’s books.